jenkinsci/misc-info-tools-plugin/README.md

   3. Getting the hostname of the build node your job is running on
   4. Shutting down a build if based on the health/build status of mutiple builds
   5. Providing a way to the list of installed plugins and thier versions in Jenkins
+  6. Providing a way to get the label of the node this job ran on

 ## Functions